PLAXIS 2D + Python Scripting Tutorial 2

 3️⃣ Start a New Project & Save

-Clear the model and save a new project file to persist the state regularly.
+Reset the model and save a new project path (save early, save often).

 s_i.new()